NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 We used ``--search-radius-factor 5`` to expand the DEM a bit, to counteract future erosion at image boundary in stereo due to the correlation kernel size.
 This is optional.
-By calling ``gdalinfo -proj4``, the PROJ.4 string of the obtained DEM can be found, which can be used in mapprojection later, and with the resolution switched to meters from degrees (see :numref:`dg-mapproj` for more details).
+By calling ``gdalinfo -proj4``, the PROJ string of the obtained DEM can be found, which can be used in mapprojection later, and with the resolution switched to meters from degrees (see :numref:`dg-mapproj` for more details).